-- P9.1 All new development will be expected to connect to the public foul sewerage network in accordance with the requirements of Anglian Water unless evidence is produced that it is not feasible to do so. - P9.2 Evidence shall be provided by applicants to demonstrate that capacity is available within the foul sewerage network, including at the treatment works and at intermediate pumping stations, or can be made available in time to serve the development. - P9.3 If mains sewerage is demonstrably not feasible then an effective and sustainable private sewerage system plan shall be agreed with the Local Planning Authority in advance of development commencing.
+- P9.1 All new development will be expected to connect to the public foul sewerage network in accordance with the requirements of Anglian Water unless evidence is produced that it is not feasible to do so. - P9.2 Evidence shall be provided by applicants to demonstrate that capacity is available within the foul sewerage network, including at the treatment works and at intermediate pumping stations, or either capacity can be made available in time to serve the development, or an acceptable alternative provision has been agreed by the LPA in consultation with the foul drainage provider. - P9.3 If mains sewerage is demonstrably not feasible then an effective and sustainable private sewerage system plan shall be agreed with the Local Planning Authority in advance of development commencing.
 Such a plan must be implemented prior to the occupation of the first dwelling. - P9.4 All development proposals for 10 or more houses shall include a sewerage capacity assessment.
-Where such assessment identifies a need for mitigation within the foul sewer network any foul drainage solution must be implemented before occupation commences. - P9.5 All development proposals shall demonstrate that there is no increased risk of flooding either on the development site itself or to the wider area from sewers or artificial sources as a result of the development. - P9.6 Foul sewers shall comply with the guidelines given in Water UK's "Design and Construction Guidance", March 2020, or any more up to date version made available. - When calculating available capacity, 25% surface water infiltration, by volume, into the foul sewer shall be assumed, unless a lower figure is provided in written confirmation by Anglian Water in response to a pre-development enquiry.
+Where such assessment identifies a need for mitigation within the foul sewer network any foul drainage solution must be implemented before occupation commences. - P9.5 All development proposals shall demonstrate that there is no increased risk of flooding either on the development site itself or to the wider area from sewers or artificial sources as a result of the development. - When calculating available capacity, 25% surface water infiltration, by volume, into the foul sewer shall be assumed, unless a lower figure is provided in written confirmation by Anglian Water in response to a pre-development enquiry.